rodriguelegall/ngBonita/README.md

 });
 ```

+## Download
+The project binaries are available [here](https://github.com/rodriguelegall/ngBonita/releases)

 ## Build instructions
+If you wish to build the project from the sources, follow these instructions:

 1. Make sure you have installed grunt.
-See (http://gruntjs.com/getting-started) for more instructions.
+See [this guide](http://gruntjs.com/getting-started) for more instructions.
 2. Open a command line at the project root directory
 3. Run "npm install"
 4. Run "grunt build"

-**Note:** This module is still under development and is not an official extension of Bonita BPM